StreamSearchs browser hijacker removal instructions

 |Malware Removal (Windows)||

-Browse Moment, MovieBoxSearch and SportsSearcher are a couple of examples of other PUAs that are classified as browser hijacker.
-It is common that even if they are advertised as useful, legitimate apps, they are designed only to generate revenue for their developers.
-In other words, their main purposes are to promote some fake search engine and collect browsing data.
+Browse Moment, MovieBoxSearch and SportsSearcher are some of examples of other PUAs that are classified as browser hijackers.
+Even if they are advertised as useful, legitimate apps, they are designed only to generate revenue for the developers.
+Their main purpose is to promote a fake search engine and collect browsing data.

 How did StreamSearchs install on my computer?